 To that end, the Company takes into account all legitimate interests, including public interests, that converge in its business.
-In this connection, the taxes that the Group pays in the countries and territories in which it does business are its main contribution to sustaining public expenditures and, accordingly, one of its contributions to society and to the achievement of goal eight of the Sustainable Development Goals (SDGs) approved by the United Nations.
+In this connection, the taxes that the companies of the Group pay in the countries and territories in which they do business are their main contribution to sustaining public expenditures and, accordingly, one of their contributions to society and to the achievement of goal eight of the Sustainable Development Goals (SDGs) approved by the United Nations (UN).